-Similar to all other respiratory diseases, COVID-19 creates a unique respiratory signature in the throat and lungs that is distinct from other respiratory infections which produce a charataristic wet cough.
-Consequently, previous research suggests that cough sounds can be analyzed to detect COVID-19.
+Similar to all other respiratory diseases, COVID-19 creates a unique respiratory signature in the throat and lungs that is distinct from other respiratory infections that produce a wet cough.
+Consequently, it has been suggested that cough sounds can be analyzed to detect COVID-19.
 Globally, this idea is being actively researched by several prestigious institutions, including CMU, MIT, and Cambridge.
-For example, a crowdsource research done by University of Cambridge showed that a simple binary machine learning classifier can classify COVID-19 positive patients through breathing and coughing sounds with high accuracy (AUC = 0.7).
-Similarly, researchers at CMU identified 18 voice features that distinguish positive COVID-19 patients and trained a model to diagnose COVID-19 with a 89.1% accuracy
+For example, a crowdsource research done by University of Cambridge showed that a simple binary machine learning classifier is able to classify COVID-19 positive patients through breathing and coughing sounds with high accuracy (AUC = 0.7).
+Similarly, researchers at CMU identified 18 voice features that distinguish positive COVID-19 patients and trained a model to diagnose COVID-19 with a 89.1% accuracy.

 Below are a few examples of research projects that give us confidence in the scope of developing an AI algorithm to be used for COVID-19 detection:

 Exploring Automatic Diagnosis of COVID-19 from Crowdsourced Respiratory Sound Data